-- Copy the settings folder from the computer where jobs are configured, to the same location on the target network computers: C:\Documents and Settings\\<current user>\Application Data\Softland – if you use Windows XP/2003 or C:\Users\\<current user>\AppData\Roaming\Softland - if you use Vista/Windows 7
+- Copy the settings folder from the computer where jobs are configured, to the same location on the target network computers: C:\Users\\<current user\>\AppData\Roaming\Softland - if you use Vista/Windows 7 or newer

 - Open Backup4all from any of the computers you installed it on, and you will have the same settings and backup jobs.

 Note: You can follow the above steps not only when distributing the configurations for the first time, but also when you want to modify the existing one.

 The above scenario can be a bit tedious if you there are a lot of computers involved.
 In this case you can integrate settings and already created backup jobs into the msi file, so that you can automatically install and configure Backup4all on all target computers.